How to use the template

 - conversation starters

 It’s a good idea to list all of your categories and just go wild with a brainstorm of potential ideas.
 Before you know it, you’ll have the early formation of months’ worth of content!
+We’ve added some categories to the calendar template already, but you can adapt yours as needed.

 How to ensure your calendar remains full